 And so, I’ve had these conversations with my girls about lasting joy and that if God can fill your heart and you feel loved by your parents and you feel a secure home and you feel loved by a Savior that’s never gonna leave you, that’s gonna last with you.

 And so, in the joy chapter, we talk about a joy-filled journal.
 You know how scientists go out and they look and study things.
-They'll start looking at the world around them and studying that.
-And so, for my girls, we started studying joyful people and do you see happy people out in the world that are just happy?
+They’ll start looking at the world around them and studying that.
+And so, for my girls, we started studying joyful people and what … do you see happy people out in the world that are just happy?
 Or do you see true joyful people?
-And I think there's a difference and we know different people in our culture and they started talking about their teachers and their grandparents and people that are just joyful
+And I think there’s a difference and we know different people in our culture, and they started talking about their teachers and their grandparents and people that are just joyful and people that are happy.

 Kim: You know, you mentioned the chapters and I think it would be good for us to help everybody understand that you’ve laid out this book in a really great way.
 It’s very easy to follow along.
 Tell us a little bit about how the chapters work and what moms can expect when they get this book.